HubSpot vs lemlist: Features and Pricing Comparison

 HubSpot is a full CRM and marketing automation platform for managing the customer lifecycle, from inbound lead capture through sales, service, and retention.
 Lemlist is a cold outreach tool built for booking meetings through personalized multichannel sequences across email, LinkedIn, WhatsApp, and phone.

-ZoomInfo is a B2B intelligence platform providing verified contact data, intent signals, and AI-powered insights that fuel both prospecting and account management across any tool in your stack.
+ZoomInfo is an all-in-one AI GTM Platform providing verified contact data, intent signals, and AI-powered insights that fuel both prospecting and account management across any tool in your stack.

 Can I use Lemlist and HubSpot together?